 Drs.
-Omobola Mudasiru (American Petroleum Institute), Dana Sargent (Bayer CropLife International), and Sandrine Deglin (HESI) will present ongoing efforts from their respective organizations to increase the impact of epidemiology in the field of risk assessment.
-This joint presentation will be followed by a Q&A session.
+Omobola Mudasiru (American Petroleum Institute), Dana Sargent (CropLife International), and Sandrine Deglin (HESI) presented ongoing efforts from their respective organizations to increase the impact of epidemiology in the field of risk assessment.
+This joint presentation was followed by a Q&A session.

 Epidemiologic research provides valuable information for assessing relationships between environmental exposures and health outcomes.
 In addition, risk assessments benefit from having a wide array of information deriving from various areas of study, including epidemiology.
 Despite the recognition that epidemiology and risk assessment are intertwined and essential components of public health decision-making (e.g., the National Ambient Air Quality Standards process), practitioners of the two disciplines have very different training and skills. the need for improved communication across the disciplines has been noted.
 This need led the development of a communication approach called the Matrix, which includes key risk assessor "asks" and is designed to enhance understanding and communication between the disciplines.
 This webinar will provide an overview of the Matrix background and approach.